Emergence of Chimeras States in One-dimensional Ising model with Long-Range Diffusion: Results

 When considering large observation times, one has to consider that pairs of neighboring chimeras can collide and originate attractor or denser chimeras, which have the same length $R+1$.
 In this situation, one can define the following dynamics for the evolution of the number of chimeras in time:

-with $\tau_c$ the typical time scale for evolution of chimeras, $2p_0=1$ as the probability of moving in each direction, and where $f(\gamma(t))$ accounts for a normalized factor that decreases the probability of displacement as if it was a random walker in an increasingly crowded environment of positive spins (see Section \ref{mdlsst}), and therefore decreasing the probability of one chimera to collide with other chimeras.
+{with $\tau_c$ the typical time scale for evolution of chimeras.
+This equation gives the decrease of the number of chimeras in time (see the negative sign in the right-hand side of the equation).
+Since a decrease in the number of chimeras mainly occurs because collisions between chimeras generate denser chimeras or attractors, it will depend first in how fast chimeras move in both directions of the ring (this is why the factor 2 appears after the minus) which is related with the probability $p_0=1/2$ of moving in each direction of the ring.
+This probability is multiplied by the factor $f(\gamma(t))$ which accounts for a normalized factor that decreases the probability of displacement $p_0$ as if it was a random walker in an increasingly crowded environment of positive spins (see Section \ref{mdlsst}), and therefore decreasing the probability of one chimera to collide with other chimeras.
 It is sufficient for the purpose of present analysis to assume that it is a decreasing function of $\gamma(t)$ for $\gamma(t)\in (0,1)$ and satisfies $f(1)=0$, as that would be the attractor scenario.
-The decrease of the number of chimeras also will depend on the number of pairs of neighboring chimeras at given time, i.e. $N_c(t) n_{vec}$, with $n_{vec}$ being the number of neighboring chimeras to a given one (with possible values $n_{nec}=0,1,2$) and on the fraction of the ring that a chimera occupies, i.e. $\frac{R+1}{N}.$
+Finally, the decrease of the number of chimeras also will depend on the number of pairs of neighboring chimeras at given time, i.e. the factor $N_c(t) n_{vec}$ in the right-hand side of equation (\ref{teornctime}), with $n_{vec}$ being the number of neighboring chimeras to a given one (with possible values $n_{nec}=0,1,2$) and on the fraction of the ring that a chimera occupies, i.e. the last factor $\frac{R+1}{N}$ on the right-hand side of Eq. (\ref{teornctime}).}

 Additionally, the number of attractors $N_a(t)$ also will evolve in time from an initial value $N_a(0)=0$.
 Attractors emerge when two very dense chimeras collide, so the attractor dynamics depends on $N_c(t)$.
 Then one can assume the following equation for the evolution of attractors: